Atrial fibrillation - discharge

 Have all of your prescriptions filled before you go home.
-You should take your medicines the way your doctor and nurse have told you to.
+You should take your medicines the way your health care provider has told you to.

-- Tell your doctor or nurse about other medicines you are taking including over-the-counter medicines, herbs or supplements.
-Ask if it is okay to keep taking these.
-Also tell your doctor if you are taking antacids.
+- Tell your provider about other medicines you are taking including over-the-counter medicines, herbs or supplements.
+Ask if it is ok to keep taking these.
+Also tell your provider if you are taking antacids.

-- Never stop taking any of your medicines without first talking to your health care provider.
-Do not skip a dose unless your doctor tells you to.
+- Never stop taking any of your medicines without first talking to your provider.
+DO NOT skip a dose unless you are told to.

-- You need to watch for any bleeding or bruising, and let your doctor or nurse know if it happens.
+- You need to watch for any bleeding or bruising, and let your provider know if it happens.

-- Tell dentist, pharmacist, and other doctors that you are taking this drug.
+- Tell dentist, pharmacist, and other providers that you are taking this drug.